 When sheets of water are pouring down from soot coloured skies there is little else to do than don your rain gear and make the choice to take cover or surrender to the elements.
 If the outdoors is too intimating it may be time to explore the great indoors, Squamish has plenty to offer!

 When the weather starts to turn may we suggest snuggling up for a coffee at one of Squamish's artesian shops?
-Visit Cloudburst Cafe for some fabulous sweets and treats or for roasted in Squamish creations visit Counterpart Coffee or Galileo Coffee (reopening soon).
+Visit Cloudburst Cafe for some fabulous sweets and treats or for roasted in Squamish creations visit Counterpart Coffee.

 Rooted next to the Pacific Ocean there is always a fresh catch and plenty of farm to table ingredients for local chefs to create high-quality menus.
 Couple quality cuisine with Squamish views and you have set the table for an enjoyable dining experience well worth the drive, rain or shine.
 View a list of our local eateries here.